 Yes.
-For medical expenses that are incurred in the 2021 calendar year, requests for reimbursement must be submitted by Tuesday, February 28, 2022.
-Claims must be postmarked by those dates to BRI, the Plan Administrator in order to be eligible for reimbursement.
-The time period from January 1 until February 28 is sometimes called the "run-out" or "claiming" period for seeking reimbursement of expenses incurred in the prior calendar year.
+For medical expenses that are incurred in the 2024 calendar year, requests for reimbursement must be submitted by February 28, 2025.
+Claims must be postmarked by those dates to BRI, the Plan Administrator to be eligible for reimbursement.
+The period from January 1 until the end of February is sometimes called the "run-out" or "claiming" period for seeking reimbursement of expenses incurred in the prior calendar year.

-Note, after January 1, 2022, participants seeking reimbursement for expenses incurred during calendar year 2021 must do so manually on the reimbursement forms provided by BRI (See Q & A No. 4 above); participants will not be able to use their Beniversal Card to cover eligible expenses for a prior calendar year.
+Note, after January 1, 2025, participants seeking reimbursement for expenses incurred during calendar year 2024 must do so manually on the reimbursement forms provided by BRI (See Q & A No. 4 above); participants will not be able to use their Beniversal Card to cover eligible expenses for a prior calendar year.